 AP Statistics

-This college level introductory course endeavors to give students a deeper understanding of how data is gathered, displayed, and analyzed so that they can begin to engage a culture and […]
+This college-level introductory course endeavors to give students a deeper understanding of how data is gathered, displayed and analyzed so that they can begin to engage a culture and society […]

 Section: AP Courses, Math | School: School of Rhetoric

-Pre-Calculus is an honors-designated college preparatory course that combines knowledge of Algebra, with its equations and functions, and Geometry, with its visual representations and trigonometric concepts, into a cohesive foundation […]
+Pre-Calculus is an honors-designated college preparatory course, ideal for students who have demonstrated an aptitude for mathematics.
+It that combines knowledge of algebra, with its equations and functions, and geometry, […]

 Section: Math | School: School of Rhetoric